NomicFoundation/hardhat/README.md

 * TS contract models
     - Select a typescript contract generator and integrate it
     - Make a task to run typescript tests

+* Better arguments management, with the ability to define args in tasks and automatically print them in the help message

 * Flatten
     - Understand solidity_flattener and mimic it if possible